michjt19/ICTL_Generator.V2/README.md

 # ICTL Training Generator

-The ICTL Training Generator is a full-stack web application designed to generate training packets for any Individual Critical Task List (ICTL) task across the 68 Career Management Field (CMF).
+The ICTL Training Generator is a full-stack web application designed for generating training packets for any Individual Critical Task List (ICTL) task across the 68 Career Management Field (CMF).
 It enables Soldiers, NCOs, and trainers to search for tasks, extract training standards, and export mission-ready documents for sustainment and evaluation.

 ---